christopherfanning/Blog-API/README.md

 ## User Stories
 * As a AUTHOR I should be able to log in and list my blog posts.
-  * There should be a page that shows the currently logged in user with their posts.
+  * There should be a page that shows the currently logged-in user with their posts.
 * As an AUTHOR I should be able to update my posts.
   * Should only be able to edit posts created by this author.
 * As an AUTHOR I should be able to delete my posts.
-  * This should be only posts created by author.self
+  * This should be only posts created by author Self
 * As an AUTHOR I should be able to create new posts.
   1. Posts will have a category associated
   2. Posts will have an author associated
-  3. Can lookup posts by author
+  3. Can look up posts by author
-  4. can lookup posts by category
+  4. can look up posts by category
 * As an unprivileged user(rando) I should be able to read all the posts but not make any changes.
   * Any old rando can browse the site, but they cannot comment or change anything.
 * As an ADMIN I should be able to delete anything and change users in any way.
-  * ADMINs will have access to all the destructive methods
+  * ADMIN will have access to all the destructive methods
-  * ADMINs can change users roles
+  * ADMIN can change users roles
 * As a USER I should be able to comment on posts, because the internet needs to know.
   * The USER role will be able to leave comments
   * Comments are associated with posts.